vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and release-clock coverage passes.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Keep repeat metadata in one command-address map

+SuzukiPS1, SuzukiSnes, and PandoraBoxSnes now keep repeat metadata in one map instead of separate start, end, and break maps.
+Their linear layout walks give each command address exactly one role, which its opcode already identifies.
+SuzukiPS1 and PandoraBoxSnes also build RepeatInfo directly in the open frame, removing duplicated fields and the copy into a second representation at closure.
+Unclosed repeats remain unpublished, preserving their ignored-command behavior.

+This removes 22 production lines without adding a shared framework.
+Existing repeat, final-pass break, and infinite-loop coverage passes.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,